margaretmf/margaretmf.github.io/keycreativewriting.md

 "I am going to think of more and more and more!"

 "I am grateful for the bus ride to school when I sat by Lucy, my new friend.
-THe windows were down on the bus today, and we could feel the coolness of the wind.
+The windows were down on the bus today, and we could feel the coolness of the wind.

 I am grateful for my teacher who teaches us how to read.
 Today we read a book by Jory John, which is called 'The Bad Seed'.